 (These are the activities that are “School-Led” to address, for example, common needs identified by a group of teachers or the School Management Team (SMT).
 They encourage teachers in a school to work as a collective in responding to the school-related professional development needs.
 It also encourages school-based or school-focused professional development, professional collaboration and collegiality within the school environment.
 They EXCLUDE activities offered by the EMPLOYERS at school level)

-ATTENDING RELEVANT SCHOOL-BASED WORKSHOPS (Offered by SMTs, Colleagues, External People, External Providers – Excluding Employer.)
+ATTENDING RELEVANT SCHOOL-BASED WORKSHOPS (Offered by SMTs, Colleagues, External People, External Providers – Excluding Employer)